I. Before the Exams

 FLEX Exams - Students taking a flex exam who are not in line in the Exam Center, Room 202, by 7:45 a.m. for morning exams or 1:15 p.m. for afternoon exams will be asked to wait for the next flex exam session or wait until one of the Assistant Deans can process the late arriving student to join the exam in progress.

 Exam time lost in processing a tardy student will not be restored.
 This Exam Distribution Time Rule will be strictly enforced.

-NON-FLEX Exams - Students who are late for the distribution time for a non-flex exam - 7:45 a.m. for morning exams or 1:15 p.m. for afternoon exams - will be required to wait until after the exam begins to receive their exam.
+NON-FLEX Exams - Students who are late for the distribution time for a non-flex exam - 7:45 a.m. for morning exams or 1:15 p.m. for afternoon exams or 4:45 for the Evening 1L exams - will be required to wait until after the exam begins to receive their exam.
 Students may be required to sit at the front of the exam room in reserved seating in order to minimize the disruption of the exam in progress.